Khin San Win: Acting career

-In 2018, she took on her first big-screen role in comedy film Kyar Kyar Kyite Kyite, where she played the main role with Myint Myat, Min Maw Kun, Nyi Nyi Maung, Linn Linn and Ma Htet.
+In 2018, she took on her first big-screen role in a comedy movie Kyar Kyar Kyite Kyite, where she played the main role with Myint Myat, Min Maw Kun, Nyi Nyi Maung, Linn Linn and Ma Htet.
 The film was directed by Pyi Hein Thiha which premiered in Myanmar cinemas on 29 August 2019.
 Her portrayal of the LGBT character earned praised by fans for her acting performance and character interpretation, and experienced a resurgence of popularity.

 LGBT support

-Khin San Win is a supporter of the LGBT rights in Myanmar, she actively participated in many LGBT rights campaigns in Yangon.
-She is lobbying for the abolishing of Article 377 of Myanmar's Penal Code.
+Khin San Win is a supporter of the LGBT rights in Myanmar and actively participates in many LGBT rights campaigns in Yangon.
+She is also lobbying for the abolishing of Article 377 of Myanmar's Penal Code.